bobbyhadz/cdk-tutorial-typescript/README.md

 [bobbyhadz.com](https://bobbyhadz.com/blog/aws-cdk-tutorial-typescript) that
 shows how to get starter with AWS CDK using TypeScript.

+> If you use CDK v1, switch to the cdk-v1 branch

 ## How to Use

 It's best to follow the article step-by-step, however if you want to deploy the